 less than ideal.
 That place she wanted to welcome

 on hot skin like a perfectly cool breeze.

 remembering what she used to be,

 for the realization that they really

-aren’t the same faces though they appear to be.
+weren’t the same faces though they appeared to be.

 When you think it can’t,